ComPlat/chemotion_saurus/docs/eln/configuration.md

 ## File collector

+This is an optional service to collect data files and distribute them to the ELN inbox of the respective users.

 (see [eln/devices](https://www.chemotion.net/chemotionsaurus/docs/eln/devices) or [doi: 10.1016/j.acax.2019.100007 ](https://doi.org/10.1016/j.acax.2019.100007 ))

-several options are available:
+Two options are available:
 - collecting attachment files from emails.
 - collecting file or folder from local drives or over scp

 ### Email-attachement collection

-The ELN-app is given access to an email account in which it will regularly check for incoming emails and collect the attachments.
+The ELN-app should be given access to an email account in which it will regularly check for incoming emails and collect the attachments.
-The addressees should be the email address set for the ELN, and the user for which the attachment is addressed.
-The sender's email address should also be a ELN-registered device.
+The attachments are then distributed to ELN user by matching the additional addressee present in the __To:__ or __CC:__ fied of the email.
+The sender's email address should also one of an ELN-registered device.

 :::danger
 All new incoming emails are processed and discarded.